search 1,804 topics

 Have you ever wondered how property boundaries were established before modern technology?
 Picture walking your land with a compass and measuring chain, marking trees and stones along the way.
 That's exactly how our ancestors defined their property lines - and this method still influences how we describe property boundaries today.

-Metes and Bounds: Metes and bounds is a detailed method of describing property boundaries using measurements (metes) and directions (bounds) from a fixed starting point.
+Metes and Bounds: Detailed method of describing property boundaries using measurements (metes) and directions (bounds) from a fixed starting point.
 The description traces the property's perimeter using compass directions and distances, creating a continuous path that returns to the original starting point.

 Historical Context